renatocaliari/contornos/docs/en/contornos.md

 - **survival**, containing a target, in an **exceptional case** only when it is necessary to promote a quick change to **save** the business, product or service.

 **Recommendation:**
-- are related to aspects of quality and quantity in relation to the reason for existing, strategy and generated value generated from the perspective of customers in the contorno or engagement of people in the contornos.
+- Define indicators related to aspects of quality and quantity in relation to the reason for existing, strategy and generated value generated from the perspective of customers in the contorno or engagement of people in the contornos.
-- are based on results and not on activities (outcome-based and not activity-based).
+- Define indicators based on results and not on activities (outcome-based and not activity-based).
-- are composed of leading and lagging indicators.
+- Have a composition of leading and lagging indicators.
 Early indicators tell us about trends and predictive signals.
 Late indicators confirm an ongoing trend, related to throughput measurement.
 This includes, for example, information on whether a contorno is solving your demands.

+**Template examples for writing leading indicators:**
+- Percentage of (members/new customers/returning customers) who do at least (the minimum threshold for user action) by (X period in time).
+  - **Example:** Percentage of members who have saved at least one item as a favorite in the last week.
+- Percentage of (customer segment) who take (action) in (specified context).

 ### Recurring practice confirmation indicators